DVDAGames/dnd-homebrew/Rules/Team Tactics/README.md

 *Type*: Reaction

-*Requirements*: Bollard: must have shield equipped and be able to hear; Artemis must have daggers equipped and be able to speak
+*Requirements*: Bollard: must have shield equipped and be able to hear; Artemis must have daggers equipped and be able to speak This Tactic can only be used once per encounter.

 *Range*: Artemis can take this Reaction when she moves within 10ft. of Bollard and has enough movement speed left to reach him; Bollard can take this Reaction when he is within 10ft. of Artemis and hears her shout, "Shield!"